Inside the Michael Sussmann Trial—Kash Patel Talks ‘October Surprise’; Fusion GPS Employee Testimony; Rodney Joffe

 Yeah, Jan.

-This week's shout-out goes to Anne Marie.
+This week's shout-out goes to Anne-Marie.

-Thanks so much for your kind and generous words on the Epoch Times Cash's Corner Board.
+Thanks so much for your kind and generous words on the Epoch Times Cash's Cornerboard.

-We encourage everybody to drop comments there, and you can follow us at Truth Social uh with our play-by-play of the rest of the trial as it progresses.
+And you can follow us at Truth Social with our play-by-play of the rest of the trial as it progresses.

-And Cash, you know, I have to say it, uh, congratulations on having the number one children's book on Amazon right now.
+And Cash, you know, I have to say it, congratulations on having the number one children's book on Amazon right now.

 Thanks so much, Jan.